 - Growths: Surgeons find the images helpful in determining the extent of pathology in the cases of cysts and tumors.

 Pertaining to the Mouth You may encounter a variety of problems with your teeth and jaw that require the work of an oral surgeon.
 You may believe that you will never feel like yourself again.
 The West Deptford oral surgeons at Lanzi Burke Oral & Maxillofacial Surgeons can help you through your problems with state-of-the-art technology and friendly and efficient care.
-Call us at 856-582-4222 or contact us online to make an appointment or schedule a free consultation.
+Call us at 856-582-4222 or contact us online to make an appointment or schedule a consultation.
 With offices in Washington Township, Haddonfield, and Woolwich Township, New Jersey, we are dedicated to helping patients throughout South Jersey.

 449 Hurffville-Crosskeys Road, Unit II